 The curiously named town of Deception Bay lies approximately 30 kilometres north of Brisbane.
 It is called Deception Bay because when discovered by Lieutenant John Oxley in 1823, he thought the bay was a river because of its unusual shallowness.

 Once rich pastoral and grazing land, the area is now an established and growing residential area.
-Deception Bay's sheltered location and access to both river and bay makes it an excellent spot for recreational boating and fishing.
+Deception Bay's sheltered location and access to both river and bay make it an excellent spot for recreational boating and fishing.

 A visit to Cottonwood Walk is a must-do when in Deception Bay.
 This beautiful area along the esplanade incorporates timber boardwalks, a cycleway, barbecues, viewing platforms and picnic facilities.
 With glorious views of the bay, it is a perfect spot for a family picnic, with much to see and do for both adults and children.

-At low tide, explore the mudflats towards the north east corner and see if you can find the two unusual baths that have been excavated out of bed rock.
-Named Bancroft Bath No1 and No2, these curious structures were created in the late 1800s by a local resident Joseph Bancroft as a type of hydrotherapy unit, for his sick wife to bathe in the salt water.
+At low tide, explore the mudflats towards the northeast corner and see if you can find the two unusual baths that have been excavated out of bedrock.
+Named Bancroft Bath No1 and No2, these curious structures were created in the late 1800s by a local resident Joseph Bancroft as a type of hydrotherapy unit for his sick wife to bathe in the saltwater.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).